 Baseball

-The Jesuit baseball program has a tradition of excellence that includes six state titles (1994, 1997, 2000, 2014, 2019 [pictured at right], and 2022 [pictured below]), dozens of District and Region titles, and several nationally ranked teams, including the 1997 National Champions.
-Hundreds of alumni have played baseball collegiately and professionally, including Major League Baseball Hall of Famer Al Lopez Sr. '27, legendary New York Yankee Lou Piniella '61, and recent major leaguers Sam Dyson '06, Joe Hudson '09, Lance McCullers '12, Kevin Quackenbush '07, and Shane Robinson '03.
+Hundreds of Jesuit alumni have played baseball collegiately and professionally, including Major League Baseball Hall of Famer Al Lopez Sr. '27, legendary New York Yankee Lou Piniella '61, and more recent major leaguers Joe Hudson '09, Lance McCullers '12, Kevin Quackenbush '07, and Shane Robinson '03.
 (See below for a full listing of Tigers in MLB.)

 FOLLOW THE TIGERS ON SOCIAL MEDIA:

-* Twitter: @JesuitBaseball
+* X/Twitter: @JesuitBaseball

 * Instagram: @jesuit_tigers_baseball